- Our Department

 The Patrol Division forms the base from which all police work is conducted.
 We are the most highly visible portion, and the most easily recognized.
-The division is comprised of 89 sworn officers and 16 civilian Public Safety Dispatchers who perform a variety of duties and are under the command of Deputy Superintendent Andrew Lipson.
-Our primary focus is on providing emergency response, servicing community calls, patrolling the town, and traffic enforcement.
-We are made up of men and women who patrol Brookline’s streets day and night.
+The division is comprised of 60 sworn officers, 9 sergeants, 5 lieutenants, and 16 civilian Public Safety Dispatchers who perform a variety of duties and are under the command of Deputy Superintendent Russ O'Neill.

 Our goals are to